Chirag1994/8-Week-SQL-Challenge/Case Study #5 - Data Mart/B. Data Exploration.md

 | 51 |
 | 52 |

+#### Missing Week Numbers in the Dataset

+1. **Insight**:

+   - Several week numbers are missing from the dataset, ranging from week 1 to week 11 and week 36 to week 52.

 ### 3. How many total transactions were there for each year in the dataset?

 ```sql